 Eliza Steele Memorial Garden

-This garden will be overseen and maintained by volunteers,
+This garden is overseen and maintained by volunteers,

 and sustained through donations.